tmartin-m/datafun-04-notebooks/README.md

 The instructions are divided into three main sections.

-## First: Setup Machine and Sign up for GitHub
+## First: Set Up Machine & Sign up for GitHub
 Go to [01-machine-setup](01-machine-setup/MACHINE-SETUP.md) to prepare for Python projects.
 Start here to set up a machine for the first time (or to upgrade or verify professional tools).